Axiver/kashoot/README.md

+# -- THIS IS STILL UNDER DEVELOPMENT --

 # kashoot

 Do you hate the player limit of Kahoot! games?
 Or the fact that they're so prone to spam bots?